• Skip to primary navigation

 Blog/WordPress Hosting

-I started my blog on Squarespace, as they were very user-friendly... but if you plan on getting serious about blogging, I recommend starting out with a self-hosted WordPress site and saving yourself the headache of migrating.
+I started my blog on Squarespace, as it was very user-friendly.
+But if you plan on getting serious about blogging, I recommend starting out with a self-hosted WordPress site and saving yourself the headache of migrating.
 (Trust me!)

 Big Scoots plans aren't shared hosting (meaning I don't have to share my resources or worry about resource caps which lead to potential website downtime), their pricing is more reasonable, AND they're fully managed.
 They even handled my entire website migration and ran tests to ensure my links and website plugins were operating correctly.
 Talk about a win-win!